 If you need to buy a new car, always buy used.
 You will save money upfront, and your insurance will be lower on a used car.

 2. Shop Smart

 When grocery shopping, look for sales.
-Checking out at a grocery store you can see your savings on your receipt.
+Checking out at a grocery store, you can see your savings on your receipt.
 You might even be surprised how much you can save!
 We’re not suggesting you go out of your way to buy whatever is on sale.
-Rather, if the food you normally purchase is on sale, stock up on it right then.
+Instead, if the food you usually purchase is on sale, stock up on it right then.

 3. Negotiate Bills

 Every day we pay bills without any thought put into it.
 Instead of paying right away, try giving your cable provider a call to negotiate bills.
 Let them know you’re not happy with the service for what you pay and see what happens.
 Credit card interest rates, car insurance, and internet costs are all things that have the potential for negotiation.

 A large bill we can often negotiate is a hospital bill.
 If you had an emergency trip to the hospital and find yourself with a $3000 bill, there may be some leeway.
 Try calling and telling them you can pay half right away if they wave some percentage.
 A lot of times, the hospital will be willing to reduce your payment.

 Financial Steps for Debt Relief